Ladies' Literary Club Building: Ladies' Literary Club

 The Ladies' Literary Club of Ypsilanti was founded in 1878 by Sarah Smith Putnam, with 17 members.
+By the end of its first year, they had expanded to 37 members.
 The club functioned as a learning society.
-Since learning opportunities for women remained limited, clubwomen developed courses of study in various historical topics from the French Revolution to early Greek and Roman societies.
+Since learning opportunities for women remained limited, club members developed courses of study in various historical topics from the French Revolution to early Greek and Roman societies.
 The club membership quickly expanded, and they held bi-monthly meetings at the homes of members or in the library.
 However, by 1910, the club had grown large enough that they needed to rent rooms in the Masonic temple.
 When the Davis House was put up for sale in 1913, the Club purchased it for $3000.
 The first meeting in the house was in October 1914.